What Do History and Philosophy of Science Graduate Students at Oregon State Do?

 Celia Oney entered the program as a Master’s student in Fall 2019.
 She received a B.A. in Classics from Reed College.
 She has been working as the Reactor Supervisor for OSU’s TRIGA Research Reactor since 2015.
 Her research interests are in nuclear history and policy.
 In her free time, Celia enjoys reading, knitting, and spending time with her family and cats.

-Matthew Rosenberg is a PhD student in the History of Science program.
+Matis Rosenberg is a PhD student in History and Philosophy of Science.
 His background is in argument, rhetoric and social influence, a smattering of interpersonal theory, and history.
 After several years of traveling abroad, he returned to Oregon State University to complete his BA in Speech Communication and MA in Rhetoric and History.
 He currently teaches Argument, and Public Speaking while studying rhetoric as a quasi-science and its influence on the world around us; he is specifically interested in propaganda directed at children.
 Matthew is a native northwestern and when not learning or teaching, you’ll find him in the mountains: skiing, hiking, climbing, playing music, and spending time with family and friends.